aris-konstantinidis/protocol-comp/protocol-comp/README.md

 - export `subjects.json` when configuration is finished

 ## Ideas
-- using the browser's `localStorage` and auto-save the state of a configuration to increase safety
+- using the browser's `localStorage` to auto-save the state of a configuration in case a tab closes or the browser crashes
-- implement a small `JSON-Variable-Schema to Html-Input-Form` converted.
+- implement a small `JSON-Variable-Schema to Html-Input-Form` converter.
 This way, validation could be checked through the input-form.
 For example:
     - a `enum` variable with the values `CrossBlack` and `CrossRed` would be converted into a html `select`(type) input-tag with exactly these two options.
     - a `time` variable with properties `sec` and `nsec` would be transformed into two html `number`(type) input-tags.